pereznetworks/My-Tic-Tac-Toe-Game/README.md

           and there is not yet winner or a tie.. takeTurn() calls computerPlay() after the human's turn is done.

+          Instead of..
+           calculating all the different moves possible in a game I went a somewhat simpler route.

           The computerPlay() methods uses 3 different levels of methods.
             In the computerPlay() method,
-              a fairly simple if/else decision-tree is used to... choose boxes that are targets for a block or for a win.

             The computerPlay()'s if/else decision-tree is turn-based.

-          Instead of..
-           calculating all the different moves possible in a game I went a somewhat simpler route.
+              It is used to...
+               based on turn or move number,
+                if computer has 2 in a row, complete it to win or look block 2 in a row, if no 2 in a row, then look for targets to block future 2 in a row or even a fork
+                  look to get 2 in a row

            Assuming, for each turn,
             how many boxes the opponent could have filled,